Quasiparticle properties of long-range impurities in a Bose condensate: Abstract

 \section{Abstract}

 An impurity immersed in a Bose condensate can form a quasiparticle known as a Bose polaron.
-When the impurity-boson interaction is short-ranged, the quasiparticle’s properties are universal, characterized --independent of the bath density $n_0$-- by the impurity-boson scattering length $a_{IB}$.
-Long-ranged interactions—such as provided by Rydberg or ionic impurities—introduce an effective interaction range $r_{\mathrm{eff}}$, and boson-boson interactions provide a third length scale, the condensate coherence length $\xi$.
+When the impurity-boson interaction is short-ranged, the quasiparticle properties can be characterized in terms of the impurity-boson scattering length $a_{\mathrm{IB}}$ and the condensate coherence length $\xi$, a universal description that remains valid irrespective of the bath density $n_0$.
+Long-ranged interactions—such as provided by Rydberg or ionic impurities—introduce an effective interaction range $r_{\mathrm{eff}}$ as the third length scale.
 These competing length scales raise the question of whether a universal description remains valid across different bath densities.
 In this study, we discuss the quasiparticle nature of long-range impurities and its dependence on the length scales $n_0^{-1/3}$, $r_\mathrm{eff}$, and $\xi$.
 We employ two complementary theories—the coherent state Ansatz and the perturbative Gross-Pitaevskii theory—which incorporate beyond-Fröhlich interactions.
 We derive an analytical expression for the beyond-Fr\"ohlich effective mass for a contact interaction and numerically compute the effective mass for long-range impurities.
-We argue that the coupling parameter $|a_{IB}|n_0^{1/3}$ remains the principal parameter governing the properties of the polaron.
-For weak ($|a_\mathrm{IB}|n_0^{1/3}\ll 1$) and intermediate ($|a_\mathrm{IB}|n_0^{1/3}\simeq 1$) values of the coupling parameter, long-range impurities in a BEC are well-described as quasiparticles with a finite quasiparticle weight and a well-defined effective mass.
+We argue that the coupling parameter $|a_{\mathrm{IB}}|n_0^{1/3}$ remains the principal parameter governing the properties of the polaron.
+For weak ($|a_\mathrm{IB}|n_0^{1/3}\ll 1$) and intermediate ($|a_\mathrm{IB}|n_0^{1/3}\simeq 1$) values of the coupling parameter, long-range impurities in a Bose condensate are well-described as quasiparticles with a finite quasiparticle weight and a well-defined effective mass.
 However, the quasiparticle weight becomes significantly suppressed as the effective impurity volume is occupied by an increasing number of bath particles ($r_{\mathrm{eff}}n_0^{1/3} \gg 1$).